ami-iit/murdfpy/docs/source/index.rst

 .. _root:

-Urdfpy Documentation
+murdfpy Documentation
 ====================
-Urdfpy is a simple pure-Python library for loading, manipulating, and exporting URDF files and robot specifications.
+murdfpy is a simple pure-Python library for loading, manipulating, and exporting URDF files and robot specifications.
 For example, here's a rendering of a UR5 robot moving around after being loaded by this library.